LibreQoE/LibreQoS/README.md

 # v0.9 (IPv4 Only)
 ## Features
-* <a href="https://github.com/xdp-project/xdp-cpumap-tc">XDP-CPUMAP-TC</a> integration greatly improves throughput, allows many more IPv4 clients, and lowers CPU use.
+* <a href="https://github.com/xdp-project/xdp-cpumap-tc">XDP-CPUMAP-TC</a> integration greatly improves throughput, allows many more IPv4 clients (), and lowers CPU use.
 Latency reduced by half on networks previously limited by single-CPU / TC QDisc locking problem in v.0.8.
 * Tested up to 10Gbps asymmetrical throughput on dedicated server (lab only had 10G router). v0.9 is estimated to be capable of an asymmetrical throughput of 20Gbps-40Gbps on a dedicated server with 12+ cores.
 * ![Throughput](docs/10Gbps.png?raw=true "Throughput")
 * MQ+HTB+fq_codel or MQ+HTB+cake
+* Client limit raised from 1000 to 32,767
 * Shape Clients by Access Point / Node capacity
 * APs equally distributed among CPUs / NIC queues to greatly increase throughput
 * Simple client management via csv file